nazfp/fe/readme.md

-This is a sample of using Github Actions.
+This is a sample of using Github Actions inspired by my previous [project](https://github.com/noellimx/project-6-backend/tree/main/.github/workflows).

 The yamls run drivers (initial steps) which can be extended for CICD.